chiaatt/ContactOrganiser/README.md

 # ContactOrganiser

 ContactOrganiser is an android application which acts as a Phonebook.
-It was developed with the help of a tutorial sessions.
+It was developed with the help of tutorial sessions.